 Nearly a week ago, I wrote a whole diary entry about things not always going to plan - and about how that's actually part of the thrill that a gulet cruise might entail.
 Well, would you believe it...?

 Today, we were hoping to visit a key ancient city in central Lycia, Xanthos.
-For the first time in decades of Peter Sommer Travels cruising here, we could not do so - exceptionally, the site is temporarily closed on government orders, due to the danger of wildfires.
+For the first time in decades of our cruising here, we could not do so - exceptionally, the site was temporarily closed on government orders, due to the danger of wildfires.
 It's a pity, as I would have loved to share a picture here of the spectacular 'pillar graves' overlooking the ancient theatre, or of the enormous Early Byzantine basilica church, or of so many other fascinating features.
 I've been wanting to write about Xanthos for a long time on this blog - and I promise I'll do so soon.

 Burns's quote continues on how the awry-going leaves "nought but grief an’ pain, for promis’d joy".
 That part does not apply to us, we had a grand day and our share of joy, if not exactly what was promis'd!
 It's really not much of a problem for us: as I described last week, our itineraries are designed with such contingencies in mind, so we'll continue our visits in the final days of the cruise.
 For our guests, it meant a leisurely time of resting, chatting, snorkelling, kayaking and swimming, all possible in our sheltered cove for most of the day.